junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

 The end of stream leads to an opening.
 The woods are sparse.
-The water looks clean -- cleaner.
+The water looks clean -- cleaner, relatively speaking.

 Dean drops to his knees to scoop up some of the clear liquid to drink.
 The coolness washes down the dirt in his gullet, he breathes easier.
 He washes his face and hands too, but doesn't bother cleaning all the other blood stains on his cloth or skin.

 In the reflection, Dean sees a face he can barely recognize, with the stubble covering his jaw, the dark bag around his eyes, bruises and cuts here and there.
 And the fangs, the ugly uneven fangs pointing out, visible whenever he opens the mouth, refusing to contract however hard he demands his body to.
-Dean claps on the surface to break the image, to not have to look at that face again.
+Dean claps on the water surface to break the image, to not have to look at that face again.

-He leaves the water side, heading towards the middle of the opening where, according to some of the old creatures he killed earlier, there would sometimes be some disturbance of air flow, no one in here knows where the stir comes from, but if Dean has to guess, this is where the vail is the weakest.
+He leaves the water side, heading towards the middle of the opening where -- according to some of the old creatures he killed earlier -- there would sometimes be some disturbance of air flow.
+No one in here knows where the stir comes from, but if Dean has to guess, this is where the vail is the weakest.

 If long shot is all he can get then Dean would take it.
 He walks towards the said position.
 Waving his blade at the nothingness in the air, observing, thinking, waiting.
-The air is unmoved, but his gut is giving him a drag, hair on the back of his head straighten up, expecting something or someone approaching.
+The air is unmoved, but his gut is giving him a drag, hair on the back of his head straightening up, expecting something or someone approaching.

 Dean stares at the middle of the ground hard, blade in hand, counting his own bumping heartbeat.
 Waiting.